bdd100k/bdd100k/doc/source/evaluate.rst

 Pre-training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is a fair game to pre-train your network with ImageNet or COCO, but if other datasets are used, please note in the submission description.
+It is a fair game to pre-train your network with **ImageNet**, but if other datasets are used, please note in the submission description.
-We will rank the methods without using external datasets except ImageNet and COCO.
+We will rank the methods without using external datasets except **ImageNet**.

 ..
 Jiangmiao: online or offline constrains??
 ..
 Jiangmiao: ranking metric by mMOTA?
 KITTI said no ranking metric.